At a glance

 Calicivirus (FCV) is a common viral infection found in cats that is characterised by the presence of flu-like symptoms such as upper respiratory infection.
 It is a member of the Caliciviridae family.

 80 – 90% of all feline respiratory disease complex is due to feline calicivirus or feline rhinotracheitis virus (feline herpesvirus).
-Dual infection with both feline calicivirus and feline herpesvirus are relatively common.
+Dual infections with both feline calicivirus and feline herpesvirus are relatively common.
 Calicivirus usually affects the throat, eyes, nasal cavity and oral cavity in cats although sometimes the lungs, musculoskeletal system, and intestines can also be affected.

 In the healthy adult cat, the mortality rate is relatively low; however, kittens, older cats, and immunosuppressed cats are at increased risk.
-Feline calicivirus is common in shelters and over-crowded environments.
+Feline calicivirus is common in shelters and overcrowded environments.
 The geographical distribution of calicivirus in cats is worldwide.